 For the units in which the number of persons employed is 9 or less the non-responses are estimated using weights.
 The base weights are calculated separately for strata as ratios: the number of units of the frame population to the number of units in the sample.
 The base weights are corrected for unit non-response by multiplying the base weight by an adjustment factor.

 The survey results are produced by grossing-up the data from the sample to the population.
-The grossed up results are used only to compile indices at the level of the NACE Rev. 2 aggregates required in the STS Regulation.
+The grossed up results are used only to compile indices at the level of the NACE Rev. 2 aggregates required in the EBS Regulation.

-• Outliers (AO, LS, TC) with automatic detection supported by additional analysis and a priori knowledge.
+outliers (AO, LS, TC) with automatic detection supported by additional analysis and a priori knowledge,

 Seasonal adjustment:

-• Automatic model selection with additional non-automatic verification of problematic cases
+automatic model selection with additional non-automatic verification of problematic cases,

 Revisions: